uanandu/Go-Workspace/Project-2/info.md

 ![assigning deck as type](image-1.png)

-b. function to iterate through the cards slides and use 'receivers' to set it up:
+b. function to iterate through the cards slices and use 'receivers' to set it up:
 Here, the receiver argument 'd' would replace the 'Cards' slides as whenever it calls the print() method, it gets put into as an argument (d here).
 Also, something to note is that the 'deck' shown here is acting like a type of []string.